Section 3: Handicapping Theory 2/3 (Technical Analysis & Team Trends)

 While all of my situations deal with the patterns that exist in team performance, some of them also are enhanced by the betting patterns of the public, who are influenced by more recent performances of a team.
 A lot of the situations that I use deal with playing on teams that have been playing below expectation (bounce-back situations) and playing against those that are playing well in recent weeks (letdown situations).
 Bounce-back and letdown situations work partly because the betting public overreacts to a string of good and bad performances and bets accordingly.
 A team may become out of favor after a couple of terrible performances while other teams may get more support than warranted from a couple of very good performances.
 Since the point spread is as much a measure of public perception as it is a projection of a median outcome, the point spread gets over-adjusted in conjunction with the public’s fear of betting on a team on the slide or with their eagerness to bet on a team playing especially well in recent weeks.

-This sort of betting behavior based on short-term results gives the smart player line value and that is why these sort of bounce-back or letdown situations produce good results.
-For instance, NFL teams that win back-to-back games straight up as an underdog are just 52-72-3 ATS (Against The Spread) in their next game if they are on the road and not getting more than 7 points (since 1981), including 25-51-2 ATS if visiting a non-divisional opponent.
+This sort of betting behavior based on short-term results leads to line value and that is why these sort of bounce-back or letdown situations produce pretty good results.
+For instance, NFL teams that won their previous game straight up as an underdog are just 87-145-9 ATS (since 1980) if visiting a non-divisional opponent that is coming home after a road loss and spread loss.
+That is a good example of a trend that combines a letdown for one team with a bounce-back for the other.

 There are a couple of reasons for this.
-First, teams that win back-to-back games as an underdog tend to get more support from the betting public and as a result the point spread deviates from a realistic point spread to a line that represents current public perception of the "hot" team.
-At the same time, the team that has just won back-to-back upsets generally is not quite as hungry, as the coach has less ammunition to motivate them with.
-Also, the coaching staff is generally reluctant to change the offensive and defensive schemes that produced the two victories.
-Their next opponent, however, has two weeks of films to figure out how to find a weakness in the schemes that have been so successful and these opposing players and coaches will prepare for the game against the "hot" team with more focus because of their recent success.
-So, not only is the "hot" team in this situation due to play at a lower level but the point spread has also moved in our favor to create value because the betting public is generally afraid to bet against a "hot" team.
-Playing against a non-divisional opponent gives the team off two upset wins even less reason to get fired up.
-This situation does not work nearly as well when playing against home teams off back-to-back upset wins because it is easier to maintain a high level of intensity in front of the home fans.
+First, teams that just won as an underdog tend to get more support from the betting public while teams coming off a loss in which they also lost money for their backers tend to get less public support.
+As a result the point spread is adjusted a bit to reflect current public perception.
+At the same time, the team that has just won in upset fashion generally is not quite as hungry, as the coach has less ammunition to motivate his players with, and playing against a non-divisional opponent gives the team off an upset win even less reason to get fired up.
+Meanwhile, the team coming home off a bad performance on the road is more likely to be focused in preparation for their home game.
+So, not only is the team coming off the upset win more likely to play at a lower level but the point spread has also moved in our favor to create value on the team that is likely to rebound from a bad performance.
+This situation does not work when playing against home teams off an upset win because it is easier to maintain a high level of intensity in front of the home fans.

 Not all situations are in the bounce-back or letdown mode and take advantage of misguided public perception and the natural fluctuations of team performance.
 There are also what I call momentum situations and these deal with playing on teams that are playing well and playing against teams that are playing poorly.
-For instance, in the NFL home underdogs are 193-136-10 ATS if they won straight up as an underdog the previous week.
-Bad teams in the NFL generally lack the confidence to beat a good team and there is nothing like an upset win to boost confidence.
+For instance, in the NFL home underdogs with a season win percentage of .600 or lower (i.e. mediocre and bad teams) are 122-73-7 ATS if they won straight up as an underdog the previous week and are now hosting a winning team that does not have revenge.
+Mediocre and bad teams in the NFL generally lack the confidence to beat a good team and there is nothing like an upset win to boost confidence.
 The confidence of winning as an underdog is enhanced by playing in front of the home fans and thus creates a good momentum situation.
+A winning team that is favored on the road (thus, a significantly better team) could easily enter that game overconfident or taking their lesser opponent lightly – particularly after playing a good game (71-38-4 ATS if the road favorite is coming off a game last week in which they won and covered the spread).
+Having a revenge motive certainly could result in the road favorite being more fired up, which is why we have the not facing revenge stipulation as part of that angle.
 In general, the NFL is a contrary league, meaning that most of the situations involve going against teams that have been playing well and going with teams that have been struggling.
 College football, meanwhile, is more of a momentum sport and many more of the good technical situations in college football involve playing on a team that has been playing above expectations.

 Does Technical Analysis Work?